 Pounds of seeds will store for years as they have a long shelf life and the sprouts they provide can be an emergency fresh food supply if needed.

 We'll discuss below the newly discovered sulforaphene compound as well as other nutritional benefits of daikon radish sprouts, but first here is one basic method for growing your own microgreen-style sprouts at home which can also apply to many sprouting seed types.

 Daikon radish sprouts are traditionally grown as a vertical sprouting microgreen rather than as a jar sprout, like red radish sprouts.

 For this method, you don't need to have a constant supply of soil or other growing materials.
-But, you do need to initially invest in the Sprout Garden Sprouter trays, which are currently as of 2020 about $28 for 3 drainboard trays (7 inches in diameter) with 3 lid covers.
+But, you do need to initially invest in the Sprout Garden Sprouter trays, which include 3 drainboard trays (7 inches in diameter) with 3 lid covers.
 These are one of the most popular re-usable sprouters for making homemade sprouts and are a worthy investment.

 They are inexpensive, made of lightweight BPA-free plastic, easy to store, and are stackable during the beginning stages of seed sprouting.
 Most people use them instead of jar sprouting but we like to also use them for growing seeds as microgreens.

 Note: Once you get down the basic growing technique, you might want to also consider using some type of hydroponic growing solution.
 We use a kelp seaweed solution measuring out one teaspoon to one gallon of pure water which we use in the initial seed soaking process and in spray bottles when spraying the sprouts.